hollowverse-archive/design/README.md

 ## How to use this repo

-* Clone it, and `cd` into it
+1. Clone it, and `cd` into it
-* `npm install`
+1. Install all dependencies `npm install`
-* `npm start`

-At this point you'll have a web server running on your local machine at a certain port.
-You should see a message on your terminal telling you how to reach that web server from your browser.

-For example, the server might be reachable at the following URL `http://localhost:5000`.
-Open that page.

-On the main page, you'll see links.
-These links lead to full designs of mock pages.
+1. Now you can run development server on `http://localhost:8080` using `npm start`

 ## Roles